damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

    1. [ ] People Ops: Add new team member to the next monthly GitLab 101 call
    1. [ ] People Ops: Invite to team meeting, and re-arrange the days on which team members speak in the Team Call Agenda.
    1. [ ] People Ops: Add entry to Team Call agenda to introduce the new team member, and make sure to include the new team members NAME as well as TITLE in the agenda item.
+   1. [ ] PeopleOps: If in a technical role, add the new team member to the next Retro meeting and the Kickoff meeting that's scheduled and save for all events in the future.
 1. [ ] People Ops: [Add blank entry to team page](https://about.gitlab.com/handbook/people-operations/#blank-entry) (only the start date and position, use "logo-extra-whitespace.png" for the picture) so the team can see when new people are joining.
 1. [ ] People Ops: Add to phishing testing platform
 1. [ ] People Ops: Check if new team member indicated who they were referred by (in bottom of application, in Workable).
 If no referral indicated, check with new team member by asking in this issue "@{new team member} please let people ops know if you were referred by another GitLab team member; otherwise we will assume you were not".